 Sword & Shield Enterprise Security partners with you to make PCI compliance easier.
 We take the burden off you by providing expert QSAs, security engineers, technical writers, and more to provide world class, competitively-priced services to help you fulfill your PCI compliance requirements.

-Sword & Shield is unique compared to other PCI compliance companies as we are a pure security firm that focuses on cyber security and compliance.
-We provide PCI compliance services beyond simply “checking a box” with the following:
+Sword & Shield is unique compared to other PCI compliance companies as we are a pure security firm that focuses on cybersecurity and compliance.
+We provide PCI security services beyond simply “checking a box” with the following:

 We work to reduce your costs and improve your overall security with thorough, balanced and pragmatic assessments with the following services: